bassmake/es-with-lagom/PITCHME.md

-# Event Sourcing with Lagom
+# Event Sourcing and CQRS with Lagom

 ---

 ### Event sourcing

 - Every change is stored as an event
 - Command is applied and Events are published
 - Easy to create new read models (projections)